rhysco8/CV/README.md

 #### Customer Service

-Working in furniture retail
+Working in furniture retail.

 #### Practical Problem Solver

-Leading mob sessions during the Makers final project when the group was blocked, diagramming our app and breaking down combining tht with the what the group had researched to guide us through how to unblock ourselves and apply relevant, useful information  -->
+Leading mob sessions during the Makers final project when the group was blocked, diagramming our app and breaking down how it should work. combining that with the what the group had researched to guide us through how to unblock ourselves and apply relevant, useful information

+#### Collaboration

+Working in a cast to devise a 2-hour theatre show and then work together to entertain -->

 ## Education